TITLE:

 · 29 CFR 1926.302

-· ANSI A10.3, Explosive Actuated Fastening Tools
+· ANSI/ASSP A10.3 Explosive Actuated Fastening Tools

-· ANSI Standard B7.1 Safety Requirements for Use, Care, and Protection of Abrasive Wheels.
+· ANSI Standard B7.1 Safety Requirements for Use, Care, and Protection of Abrasive Wheels

-Sharp Edges and Pinch Points
+and Pinch Points

-Chapter 6105 Office Safety and associated appendices
+· Chapter 6105 Office Safety and associated appendices

-Chapter 6120 Portable Hand Tool Safety
+· Chapter 6120 Portable Hand Tool Safety and associated appendices

-Chapter 6121 Machine Tools
+· Chapter 6121 Machine Tools

 · 29 CFR 1910 Subpart I Personal Protective Equipment